tarundeep2610/ERP-System/README.md

 - **Dashboard**: Provides an overview of the system's features.
 - **Products Management**: Allows for the management of product listings.
 - **Orders Management**: Facilitates viewing and handling orders.

-Additionally, an optional feature has been implemented:

 - **Orders Calendar View**: A calendar interface displaying orders based on their expected delivery dates.

 ## Objectives

-- Develop a user-friendly interface for managing key aspects of a business.
+- Developed a user-friendly interface for managing key aspects of a business.
-- Utilize React for building modular components and managing application state.
+- Utilized React for building modular components and managing application state.
-- Implement navigation between different sections of the ERP system using React Router.
+- Implemented navigation between different sections of the ERP system using React Router.
-- Create a responsive design suitable for both desktop and mobile devices.
+- Created a responsive design suitable for both desktop and mobile devices.

-## Assignment Details
+##  Project Details

 ### Dashboard:

-- Display a summary of key metrics or features (e.g., total number of products, orders).
+- Displays a summary of key metrics or features (e.g., total number of products, orders).
-- Include links or buttons for quick navigation to the Products and Orders management pages.
+- Included buttons for quick navigation to the Products and Orders management pages on the Navbar.

 ### Products Management:

-- Present a list of products with details such as name, category, price, and stock quantity, using mock data.
+- Presents a list of products with details such as name, category, price, and stock quantity, using mock data.
-- Enable functionalities to add, edit, and delete products.
+- Enabled functionalities to add, edit, and delete products.

 ### Orders Management:

-- Show a list of orders, including details like order ID, customer name, order date, and status, using mock data.
+- Shows a list of orders, including details like order ID, customer name, order date, and status, using mock data.
-- (Optional) Allow viewing of order details, updating the order status, and deletion of orders.
+- Allow viewing of order details, updating the order status, and deletion of orders.

 ### Orders Calendar View (Optional):

-- Implement a calendar view that displays orders on their expected delivery dates.
+- Implemented a calendar view that displays orders on their expected delivery dates.
 - Provide the ability to click on a date to view all orders due for delivery that day.

 ## Technology Stack

-Although you are free to choose any technology or framework of your preference to build the front-end of this application, we suggest using React as this is the library we mostly use to build our web apps.
+This project is built using the following technologies and frameworks:

+- **React**: Used for building modular components and managing application state.
+- **React Router**: Implemented for navigation between different sections of the ERP system.
+- **React Calendar**: Utilized to implement the calendar interface for displaying orders based on their expected delivery dates.
+- **React Chart.js 2**: Employed for visualizing data in charts, such as revenue trends and inventory aging.
+- **React Hook Form**: Used for form management, including adding, editing, and deleting products in the Products Management page and managing orders in the Orders Management page.
+- **Tailwind CSS**: Utilized for styling the user interface and ensuring responsiveness across different devices.

 ## Installation